We’re working with partners across the city to support those looking to change career, upskill your existing skills or learn new ones.

-If you are looking to retrain or upskill, a government-funded, technical or digital bootcamp may be right for you.
+If you're looking to retrain or upskill, a government-funded, technical or digital bootcamp may be right for you.

 Bootcamps are free, flexible courses of up to 16 weeks for adults aged 19 or older and who are in work or recently unemployed.
 Bootcamps can give you the opportunity to gain skills that will support progression in your existing workplace.
 Alternatively, if you’re out of work, it can give you the opportunity to build up sector-specific technical and digital skills, and be fast-tracked to an interview with a local employer.

-To find out more or to register for a Bootcamp, visit the Government's list of Skills Bootcamps.
+To see the full range of Bootcamps available, visit the Government's list of Skills Bootcamps.

 Become a Retrofit Adviser